-11.23.
+- 11.24.
 Adopted Local Plan Policy E5 sets out the parameters through which development needs to have regard to biodiversity considerations.
-Policy E5 also sets out the habitats and species of importance and sites of geological interest considerations.
+Policy E5 also sets out the habitats and species of importance and sites of geological interest considerations. - 11.25.

-- 11.24.
 Many of the potential impacts of development on biodiversity can be addressed through scheme design and by conditions attached to a planning permission.
-Contributions may be sought towards the avoidance, mitigation against or, as a last resort, compensation for adverse effects which are likely to result from development through a legal agreement. - 11.25.
-The Environment Act 2021 is introducing a system of mandatory biodiversity net gain in relation to certain planning applications.
+Contributions may be sought towards the avoidance, mitigation against or, as a last resort, compensation for adverse effects which are likely to result from development through a legal agreement. - 11.26.
+The Environment Act 2021 introduces a system of mandatory biodiversity net gain in relation to certain planning applications.
 This is over and above the consideration of potential effects on habitats and species of importance.
-Details on the application of the mandatory biodiversity net gain provisions are still to be refined.
-There will be a transition period before the requirements come into effect from autumn 2023.
+Details on the application of the mandatory biodiversity net gain provisions are emerging.
 It will be essential that biodiversity net gain is considered from a very early stage, including consideration of opportunities to meet this requirement on-site where this is appropriate to do so.
 The Biodiversity metric provides a calculation of how a development, or a change in land management, will change the biodiversity value of a site.
+The metric to be used will be set out in forthcoming legislation.